annikarantala/annikarantala.github.io/cmdline_course.md

 * `cp` for copying files
 * `mv` for moving files between directories
 * `rm` for deleting files and directories
 * `tar` for extracting .tgz files

-These commands were needed often in the other weeks' assignments, and they are obviously commands that are very essential to doing any work with command-line environments.
+These commands were needed often in the later weeks' assignments, and they are obviously commands that are very essential to doing any work with command-line environments.
 I familiarized myself with these commands and learned to use them quickly and naturally.

 ## Week 3

+During the third week I learned about different text encoding systems, converting from one text file format to another (Windows vs. UNIX), and the basics of corpus processing with command-line tools.

 ## Week 4